 Commissioner Velasco earned a Juris Doctorate from the University of West Los Angeles School of Law, a Master of Arts degree in education from Claremont Graduate School, and Bachelor of Arts degree from California State University, Long Beach.

-Commissioner Eshaghian is a Principal and Vice President of Acquisitions and Development with The Somerset Group, a New York-based real estate investment, development and management firm founded in 1979.
-He has been with the organization for more than eight years, since he opened its Los Angeles office in September 2005.
+Commissioner Eshaghian is a Principal and Senior Vice President of Acquisitions and Development with The Somerset Group, a New York-based family office real estate investment, development and management firm founded in 1979.
+He has been with the organization for more than twelve years, since opening the company’s Los Angeles office in September 2005.

 Before joining Somerset, Commissioner Eshaghian spent more than 10 years in various executive positions within the travel and transportation industries, most recently with PricewaterhouseCoopers LLP, one of the world’s largest professional services firms.
-He spent over three years as their U.S.-based Global Travel Manager, followed by two years as a director with its United Kingdom affiliate Nyras, focusing on turnaround, strategy consulting and investment banking transaction services in the global airline and transportation sector.
+He spent over three years as their U.S.-based Global Travel Manager, followed by two years as a Director with its United Kingdom affiliate Nyras, focusing on turnaround, strategy consulting and investment banking transaction services within the global airline and transportation sector.
+Prior to that he held commercial management and business development positions in the airline industry, both at Swissair and with Virgin Atlantic Airways.

-He is a subject matter expert in the areas of real estate acquisitions and finance, global travel management and aviation strategy.
+He is a subject matter expert in the areas of real estate acquisitions and finance, global travel management and airline industry corporate strategy.
 He has traveled and worked extensively in more than 50 countries and is a classically trained concert-level pianist.
-He is an active member of the Urban Land Institute, Ipalpiti Young Artists International, The Maestro Foundation and the Children’ Music Fund Charity.

-Commissioner Eshaghian holds a Bachelor of Arts degree in Religion from the University of Southern California and a Master of Science degree in Real Estate Finance from New York University.
+Commissioner Eshaghian holds a Bachelor of Arts degree in Religion from the University of Southern California, a Master of Science degree in Real Estate Finance from New York University and a Master of Business Administration degree jointly from the London School of Economics and New York University – Stern School of Business.

 Beatrice C. Hsu (appointed for term ending June 30, 2021)